bdague324/Training-model/README.md

 # Training model
- Training model
+ Deploying - Training - saving model - having a web page

 # Framework

-We  need to create 3 AWS instances (Deep Learning Base AMI (Ubuntu 16.04) Version 21.0 - ami-045565871c0771faf) into one VPC
+We  need to create 3 AWS instances "Deep Learning Base AMI (Ubuntu 16.04) Version 21.0 - ami-045565871c0771faf" into one VPC
 1. public instances - Ubuntu
 1. public instances - Ubuntu
 1. public instances - Ubuntu

 ## First instance

 This instance is used to train the model.
+We will need to:
-We need to install Jupyter
+* install Jupyter
+* train our model (provided)
+* save our model
+* create a virtual environment

+We will use Keras and Tensorflow.
+Once the model is trained and saved we shut our instance down.

+Herebelow the code used:

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2019.03-Linux-x86_64.sh